East Tennessee: Civil War

 The American Civil War sentiments of East Tennesseans were among the most complex of any region in the nation.
 Because of the rarity of slavery in the region, many East Tennesseans were suspicious of the aristocratic Southern planter class that dominated the Southern Democratic Party and most Southern state legislatures.
 For this reason, Whig support ran high in East Tennessee in the years leading up to the war, especially in Knox and surrounding counties.
 In 1860, slaves composed about 9% of East Tennessee's population, compared to 25% statewide.
 When Tennessee voted on a referendum calling for secession in February 1861, which failed, more than 80% of East Tennesseans voted against it, including majorities in every county except Sullivan and Meigs.
 In June 1861, nearly 70% of East Tennesseans voted against the state's second ordinance of secession which succeeded statewide.
 Along with Sullivan and Meigs, however, there were pro-secession majorities in Monroe, Rhea, Sequatchie, and Polk counties.
 There were also pro-secession majorities within the cities of Knoxville and Chattanooga, although these cities' respective counties voted decisively against secession.
+According to historical data, East Tennessee provided approximately 48,800 soldiers to the Confederate military, including both those who willingly enlisted and were conscripted, and 30,400 to the Union Army, most of whom fled to Union held areas to enlist like the border state of Kentucky.

 In June 1861, the Unionist East Tennessee Convention met in Greeneville, where it drafted a petition to the Tennessee General Assembly demanding that East Tennessee be allowed to form a separate Union-aligned state split off from the rest of Tennessee, similar to West Virginia.
 The legislature rejected the petition, however, and Tennessee Governor Isham Harris ordered Confederate troops to occupy East Tennessee.
 In the fall of 1861, Unionist guerrillas burned bridges and attacked Confederate sympathizers throughout the region, leading the Confederacy to invoke martial law in parts of East Tennessee.
 Senator Andrew Johnson and Congressman Horace Maynard—who in spite of being from a Confederate state retained their seats in Congress—continuously pressed President Abraham Lincoln to send troops into East Tennessee, and Lincoln subsequently made the liberation of East Tennessee a top priority.
 Knoxville Whig editor William "Parson" Brownlow, who had been one of slavery's most outspoken defenders, attacked secessionism with equal fervor and embarked on a speaking tour of the Northern states to rally support for East Tennessee.
 In 1862, Lincoln appointed Johnson, a War Democrat, as military governor of Tennessee.